aknrdureegaesr/pelican.wiki.repo/Powered-by-Pelican.md

     * Responsive design with responsive navbar and content views
     * Table of contents for Articles using Python-Markdown official extension
     * GitHub integration to enable contributors to post guest articles
+    * PWA with ability to install natively as an app
     * 100 Pagespeed Insights Score, optimised for speed

 ## kylefuller.co.uk